DamirAsainov/SDP_final/README.md

 # Conclusion:

 ## Key Points:
-- The project incorporates various design patterns, including Decorator, Observer, Strategy, and Factory patterns.
+- The project incorporates various design patterns, including Decorator, Observer, Strategy, Singleton, Adapter and Factory patterns.

 ## Project Outcomes:
 - Successful implementation of a hardware store system.
+- Integration of various design patterns for modular and maintainable code.

 ## Challenges Faced:
 - We had a hard time putting together the different software design patterns in our project because we didn't fully understand them.
 It's crucial to learn more before taking on complex tasks.